corliss5156/YORO/README.md

   <p align="center"><img src="utils/imgs/example.jpg"></p>
   <p align="center">"Excerpt taken from This is What Inequality Looks Like by Teo Yeo Yenn, Pg 31-32"</p>

 Present NLP paradigms, unfortunately, are a square peg in our circular hole of a problem.
 Segmentation and further downstream tasks (in our case, summarisation) are often seen as 2 stage problems.
+This has several disadvantages, including increasing the time of training and inference, likely poorer results especially if a full-on supervised approach is used for both the segmentation and summarisation tasks, all compounded by the lack of easily available datasets that suit our needs and wants. <br><br>
+YORO was thus an inspiration taken from single shot object detection models(e.g. YOLO), an is intended to perform both tasks at once.

+### What's special about YORO?
+Will update this in due time.

 ### How to use this repository
 We have mainly divided up the repo into 2 folders: one folder for data, and the other for developing the models.
 Will be further updated when we are done!